 Where Do Dog Breed Names Come From?

 My breed of choice, Australian Shepherds, didn’t originate in Australia.
-Although there is much debate concerning the origins of the breed, the most generally accepted theory is that the ancestors of the first Australian Shepherds came to the United States during the western gold rush of the mid-1800s with Basque sheepherders from their homeland in Europe.
+Although there is much debate concerning the origins of the breed, the most generally accepted theory is that the first Australian Shepherds’ ancestors came to the United States during the western gold rush of the mid-1800s with Basque sheepherders from their homeland in Europe.
 Flocks of sheep were imported from Australia to feed the miners.
 Because the sheep came from Australia, the dogs were assumed to have originated there, and the name stuck.
 So, where did your dog’s breed name originate?

 Most dog breed names have more logical origins than do the Aussies.
 Many are named for their countries of origin, such as German Shepherds, German Shorthaired Pointers, Welsh Corgis, Shetland Sheepdogs, and Afghan Hounds.

 How Did the Rottweiler Get Its Name?

 Rottweilers got their name from a town, Rottweil, in Western Germany.
 When the breed declined, a few surviving Rottweillers were found in a town called Rottweil, and those dogs became the foundation of a new era for the Rottweiler breed.

 Some breeds get their name from physical characteristics.
 Papillons are an excellent example: The word papillon is French for “butterfly,” and the breed’s large upright ears, fringed with flowing silky hair, resembles the wings of a giant butterfly.
 Basset Hounds got their name from their short legs; bas in French means “low slung.”
 Their coat types differentiate German Shorthaired Pointers and German Wirehaired Pointers, which is reflected in their names.